Guide

 Availability allowance for on-call work is only pensionable if there is a specific rota commitment that an individual is paid for on a regular basis.

-• Employers have reported some challenges in processing agreed changes to working arrangements on the ESR payroll system.
+Some employers have reported challenges in processing agreed changes to working arrangements and pensionable pay on the ESR payroll system.
 In some cases, ESR may treat some payments as pensionable, where the payments made are intended to be ad-hoc or temporary and should therefore, be non-pensionable.

-The first payroll record is created as if the employee is a member of the NHS Pension Scheme and contains all the hours and elements of pay which should be counted towards pensionable pay.
-The second additional record is created as if the employee has opted out of the pension scheme.
-Any payments made under this record will not attract pension contributions or count towards pensionable pay.
+• The first assignment is created as if the employee is a member of the NHS Pension Scheme and contains all the hours and elements of pay which should be counted towards pensionable pay.
+The second additional assignment is created as if the employee has opted out of the pension scheme.
+Any payments made under this assignment will not attract pension contributions or count towards pensionable pay.
+Therefore, if ESR is incorrectly treating a payment as pensionable, this payment could be moved to the second assignment to correct the situation.

-This local workaround is proving to be effective when used for a small number of staff.
-However, extra work is required to create additional payroll records on ESR, which could be time consuming if large volumes of applications for partial retirement are received.
+This local solution may be effective when used for a small number of staff.
+However, extra work is required to create additional assignments on ESR, which could be time consuming if large volumes of applications for partial retirement are received.
 Staff may also raise additional queries in relation to their tax and national insurance contributions and may need help understanding how the information is displayed across their two pay slips.

 DHSC is exploring more efficient and automated solutions, however this will require system development and will take time.

-Employers should make staff aware that their pension payments may be reduced if the 10 per cent reduction in pensionable pay is not maintained during the first 12 months after taking partial retirement.
+• Yes.
+Members taking partial retirement must reduce their pensionable pay by at least 10 per cent for 12 months starting from the date their partial retirement begins.
+Employers should make staff aware that their pension payments may be stopped if the 10 per cent reduction in pensionable pay is not maintained during the first 12 months after taking partial retirement.

 • No. The 16-hour rule was permanently removed from 1 April 2023.